pwittchen/wittchen.io/README.md

 .github/workflows/deploy.yml
 ```

-**note**: before deployment, you need to re-generate `public/` dir and commit changes as follows:
+to regenerate `public/` dir, commit and push changes, which will trigger deployment type:

 ```
-make regenerate
+make deploy
 ```

 after that, just push your changes